aidenappl/hillviewTV/README.md

 This is an Angular project using a go backend for handling local auth, upload -> mediaconvert -> s3 and token issuance.
 Primarily using this as a testbed for video content delivery and upload handling while also going to support the school.
 Needed a low-level production test for costs, usage and scalability.

-I challanged myself to get this entire stack done in one day, aiming to get it to a production ready state by 11/08 with periodic fixes, improvements, and changes past there.

 ## See a live version

 Check out https://hillview.tv for a live version of the site.